StefCoders/rpi-dab-tx/README.md

 This project:
 - Uses the [odr-mmbtools](https://www.opendigitalradio.org/mmbtools) software stack developed by the [Open Digital Radio](https://www.opendigitalradio.org/) non-profit association
 - Uses the [soapy-sdr](https://github.com/pothosware/SoapySDR/wiki) library
-- Provides sample configutation files that will allow you to broadcast a multiplex with 4 radio stations ([Radio Monaco](https://radio-monaco.com), [Dimensione Suono Roma](https://www.dimensionesuonoroma.it/), [SR 1](https://www.sr.de/sr/sr1/index.html) and [Capital FM London](https://www.capitalfm.com/london/)).
+- Provides sample configutation files that will allow you to broadcast a multiplex with 4 radio stations ([Radio Monaco](https://radio-monaco.com), [Dimensione Suono Roma](https://www.dimensionesuonoroma.it/), and [Capital FM London](https://www.capitalfm.com/london/)).
 You can naturally change the content of these files to suit your needs.

 # Manual setup
 This project was designed with the model 3B of the raspberry pi in mind.
 Later models (and in particular, version 4) are more powerful and are likely to feature more radio stations within a multiplex.
 Since some software components, like the modulator, are CPU-intensive, it is preferable to configure the raspberry pi with a clean Raspi OS Lite system.